 The Machine Won’t Sew

-If your sewing machine won’t sew, the first thing to check is that there is thread in the needle and that the needle is properly inserted.
-If both of these things are in order, then the next step is to check that the presser foot is down.
+If your sewing machine won’t sew, the first thing to check is that there is a thread in the needle and that the needle is properly inserted.
+If both things are in order, the next step is to check that the presser foot is down.
 The presser foot holds the fabric in place as it feeds through the machine, and if it’s not down, the machine won’t sew.
 If the presser foot is up, simply lower it and try sewing again.

-1. Breakage of Needle
+Problem: Breakage of Needle

 If your sewing machine needle breaks frequently, there are two possible causes.
 First, check the type of needle you are using.

-Make sure it is the correct size and style for your machine and the fabric you are working with.
+Ensure it is the correct size and style for your machine and the fabric you are working with.
 If you are using a universal needle, try a specific one for your fabric type.
 Second, check your thread.
 A thread that is old or of poor quality can cause needles to break.

-2. Thread Problem
+Problem: Thread Problem

 If your sewing machine is having trouble with the thread, there are a few things you can do to try and fix the problem.

-3. Maintenance issue
+Problem: Maintenance issue

 Sewing machines are one of the most commonly used tools in many households.
 Though it’s a very useful tool, it often causes a lot of problems.
+You can also read our guide about the importance of maintenance of the sewing machines.

 If you are facing any of these problems, don’t worry!
-These are all easily remedied and with a little bit of care, your sewing machine will be up and running smoothly in no time!
+These are all easily remedied, and with a little bit of care, your sewing machine will be up and running smoothly in no time!

-4. Bobbin Issue
+Problem: Bobbin Issue

 If you’re experiencing problems with your sewing machine, it might be due to a bobbin issue.
 Luckily, this is an easy problem to fix.
 First, make sure that your bobbin is inserted correctly.
 If it’s not, the thread won’t be able to feed properly.